jamiegaskell89/markdown-previewer/README.md

 This is my second project for the front end development libraries certification on Free Code Camp.
-This involved building a web page using React which allows the user to input HTML code which is then converted into text.
+This involved building a web page using React which allows the user to input markdown code which is then converted into text.